 There are so many education apps out there to support kids’ learning, and the pandemic undoubtedly encouraged this.
 In the first week of the first UK lockdown, I remember feeling overwhelmed by all the various online resources being shared by parents across social media – White Rose Maths and Twinkle worksheets, TT Rockstars, Khan Academy, BBC Bitesize, and let’s not forget all the various YouTube Channels (be honest, how long did you really keep going with Joe Wicks?).

 Disclaimer: TraveLynn Family have received a complimentary annual family subscription to DoodleLearning and weekly DoodleCoaching sessions in exchange for promotion on social media and a mention on this website.
 I decided to write this separate post to share our experiences as I really do think this app is brilliant and I wanted to provide you with more information.
 As always, these are all my own words and opinions.
 This post also contains affiliate links.
 Should you click to purchase, it is at no additional cost to you.
 But I receive a small commission.

 It was all just too much, and really, what the school was sending through on our SeeSaw app was enough for us; the teachers are the qualified experts in education, and I trusted them with what the work they were setting.

-But for our long term travel adventures to Morocco where we have deregistered our boys (ages 6 and 8) from school, there are no teachers to rely on.
-We have to take on the responsibility of teaching our boys ourselves whilst travelling (*cue scary music*).
-And whilst travel is a fantastic education in itself, we ideally want our boys to keep on top of the UK curriculum in Maths and English so that they aren’t ‘behind’ when they return to school in September.
+But for our long term travel adventures to Morocco when we deregistered our boys (ages 6 and 8) from school, there were no teachers to rely on.
+We had to take on the responsibility of teaching our boys ourselves whilst travelling (*cue scary music*).
+And whilst travel is a fantastic education in itself, we ideally wanted our boys to keep on top of the UK curriculum in Maths and English so that they weren’t ‘behind’ when they returned to school.